UpennGitttt/ros_fanuc_arm_control/README.md

 ## Project Overview:
 Control and visualize the real fanuc lrmate200id7l robot arm.
+A sample code for pick up and place was provided.

 ## Installtion
 1. mkdir -p your_workspace/src